oicr-gsi/cbioportal_tools/README.md

-#  Janus
+#  janus
-Janus is a tool for the import of data and administration of the GSI cBioPortal instance.
+janus is a tool for the import of data and administration of the GSI cBioPortal instance.

 This will generate meta and data files for cBioPortal, then import to the cBioPortal instance.